Type of data processed:

-If we make an advance payment (e.g. when purchasing through SEPA/LSV), we reserve the right to obtain an ID check and credit check for the purposes of assessing credit risk based on mathematical, statistical procedures from specialist service providers (credit reference agencies), in order to protect legitimate interests.
+If we make an advance payment (e.g. when purchasing by invoice), we reserve the right to obtain an ID check and credit check for the purposes of assessing credit risk based on mathematical, statistical procedures from specialist service providers (credit reference agencies), in order to protect legitimate interests.

 As part of the credit check, we send the following personal customer data (name, postal address, information about the type of contract) to the following credit reference agency: